abdulahad2307/made-template-Ahad/project/project-plan.md

 3. Extracting Data From the Datasource [#3][i3]
 4. Transformation of the data and error fixing. [#4][i4]
 5. Loading the data into a data directory. [#5][i5]
+6. Writing Test file for the pipeline.
+7. Implementing CI pipeline for the project.
+8. Final report of the analysis.

 [i1]: https://github.com/abdulahad2307/made-template-Ahad/issues/1
 [i2]: https://github.com/abdulahad2307/made-template-Ahad/issues/2